 TV - Apr 5, 2015, 17:30 (JST)

 In the land of Ryoza, the neighboring provinces of Shin-Ou and Tai-Kou have been at peace.
 Queen Shinou is the ruler of Ryoza and her greatest general, Grand Duke Taikou, defends the kingdom with his army of powerful war-lizards known as the "Touda."
 Although the two regions have enjoyed a long-standing alliance, mounting tensions threaten to spark a fierce civil war.
-Within Ake, a village in Tai-Kou tasked with raising the Grand Duke’s army, lives Erin, a bright girl who spends her days watching the work of her mother Soyon, the village’s head Touda doctor.
-But while under Soyon’s care, the Grand Duke's strongest Touda, known as the Kiba, dies.
-The peace that Erin and her mother had been enjoying vanishes as the Grand Duke decides to punish Soyon severely.
+Within Ake, a village in Tai-Kou tasked with raising the Grand Duke's army, lives Erin, a bright girl who spends her days watching the work of her mother Soyon, the village's head Touda doctor.
+But while under Soyon's care, a disastrous incident befalls the Grand Duke's strongest Touda, and the peace that Erin and her mother had been enjoying vanishes as Soyon is punished severely.
 In a desperate attempt to save her mother, Erin ends up falling in a river and is swept towards Shin-Ou.
 Unable to return home, Erin must learn to lead a new life with completely different people, all while hunting for the truth of both beasts and humanity itself, with tensions between the two regions constantly escalating.
 [Written by MAL Rewrite]

 TV - Jan 10, 2009